okteto/compose-getting-started/README.md

 # Getting Started with Okteto Stacks

 This example shows how to leverage [Okteto](https://github.com/okteto/okteto) to develop an application using [Stacks](hhttps://okteto.com/docs/cloud/stacks#manifest-reference).
-Stacks are designed for developers that don't want to deal with the complexities of Kubernetes manifests.
+Stacks are designed for developers that don't want to deal with the complexities of Kubernetes manifests or Helm charts.

 ## Prerequisites